intel/appframework/documentation/plugins/touchLayer.md

 * dispatching scroll events
 * handling orientation change and updating the viewport

-Simply include the plugin and then call $.touchLayer on the dom node you want to use it on (this can be doucment).
+Simply include the plugin and then call $.touchLayer on the dom node you want to use it on (this can be `document`).

 ```
-//App Framework UI Touch layer
+// App Framework UI Touch layer
 $.touchLayer($("#afui").get(0));
 ```